-How glad I was that Krista wasn’t there to hear all this.
-She’d watched it all go down unable to do a thing about it.
+How glad I was that Krysta wasn’t there to hear all this.
 Maybe I’d need a counselor too if I’d had to witness anything so horrifying.
 Be left alone with a dying person . . . having to decide between staying with him and finding help.
-Guess her cell phone had died on her too.
+For her cell phone had quit on her well before that.

 No one seemed to give a moment’s consideration as to how Matty must have been feeling about then.
 Had he known he was dying?
 Had he thought of us?
 Or had he been in too much pain to think at all?
 Or just plain out of it—which seemed likely.
-While Krista had been unable to tell us much of anything, she’d been coaxed to relate to the police most of the story; which had been headlines for the papers next day.
-But the things we wanted to know weren’t, of course, in that version of the story.
+While Krysta had been unable to tell us more precise details, she’d been coaxed into relating to the police one or two more, which had been headlines for the papers next day.

 Guess talking about it again and again just wasn’t in her—right now at any rate.
 I’m not sure if I hoped that one day she’d be able to or not.
 I’d like to think he hadn’t suffered too horribly.

-Didn’t have any trouble hoping the guys who’d egged him on were suffering in jail though.
+Didn’t have any trouble hoping the guys who’d set him up were suffering in jail though.